tetp1sz/tetp1sz/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=tetp1sz&layout=compact)

 👋 Hello, I'm @tetp1sz, a self-taught programmer from Russia<br>
-👀 I have basic knowledge of C, Python and Web, currently learning Java.<br>
+👀 Currently studying C, in the future I want to study ARM Assembler and Golang<br>
-🌱 As I wrote above, I have basic programming skills in C and Python.
-At the moment I am learning Java, and I am focusing on this language in order to do backend development.
-Also, I plan to expand my existing knowledge of C, because it is inextricably linked to my studies in college (learning to repair electronics).<br>
+🌱 I am currently studying in college, studying electronics repair there.
+I am interested in electronics and system programming, creating devices based on MCU or FPGA<br>
 💞️ Ready for cooperation<br>
 📫 How to reach me:
 -     Discord: @tetp1sz